Youkta/AI-Snake-Pytorch/README.md

 - `game.py`: Implements the Snake game logic, including the game board, snake movement, and collision detection.
 - `model.py`: Defines the neural network architecture and the training process using PyTorch.
 - `helper.py`: Contains utility functions for plotting the training progress.
+- `arial.ttf`: Arial font for rendering on display
+- `snake_game_human.py`: The keyboard controlled version of the Snake Game
 - `.gitignore`: Specifies files and directories to be ignored by git.
 - `LICENSE`: License for the project.
+- `README.md`: Readme file with brief summary and instructions regarding installation and running code

 ## Training Graph